Information for care-experienced students

 - specialist welfare services in College, including counselling, mentoring, and personal tutors.

 Magdalen’s support is flexible and tailored to your needs.
 If you would like to find out more or to talk with us about your application to study at Oxford, do get in touch directly.
 We can reimburse your travel costs if you would like to come to see what College is like.
 Magdalen will only share your information with those who need to know, and who you agree should be informed.
 Your application to study at Oxford University will not be affected in any way by any information you share with us.
-To find out more about any aspect of Magdalen College’s support for care-experienced students, email Magdalen College’s Welfare Dean, Joe Sampson (email@example.com).
+To find out more about any aspect of Magdalen College’s support for care-experienced students, email Magdalen College’s Welfare Dean, Rob Gilbert (email@example.com).

 Information about the College’s new outreach programme for children in care is available here.